ao140505/ao140505.github.io/_posts/2014-11-16-8-reasons-i-won't-be-choosing-ember.js-for-my-next-app.markdown

 > Sticking with the raw materials - HTML, CSS, and JavaScript is
 > much less limiting on your design than using a complex framework

+## 8. JavaScript

+I simply do not like JavaScript.
+I would rather write as much of my application in ruby as possible.

 ## Conclusion

 I wish I had known more about the problems I would face before diving into Ember.